AgilityPortal Insight Blog

 • Performance Monitoring Tools: These tools track the performance metrics of your website or application, such as page load times, server response times, and resource utilization.
 Examples include New Relic, Datadog, and AppDynamics.

-• Logging and Error Tracking Tools: These tools capture and analyze logs and errors generated by your application, helping you identify and troubleshoot issues.
-Examples include Splunk, ELK Stack (Elasticsearch, Logstash, Kibana), and Sentry.
+• Logging and Error Tracking Tools: These error tracking software capture and analyze logs and errors generated by your application, helping you identify and troubleshoot issues.
+Examples include Splunk, ELK Stack (Elasticsearch, Logstash, Kibana), Sentry, and Zipy.

 • Infrastructure Monitoring Tools: These tools monitor the health and performance of your underlying infrastructure, including servers, networks, and databases.
 Examples include Nagios, Zabbix, and Prometheus.